Minimally Invasive Procedures to Treat Neurologic Conditions

 Why Choose Loyola for Interventional Neurology?

-Loyola’s neurology and neurosurgery departments are highly ranked on U.S. News & World Report’s 2014-2015 Best Hospitals list.
-Loyola provides exceptional care in an academic setting, training future leaders in neurology and neurosurgery.
+Loyola's neurology and neurosurgery department is nationally ranked by U.S. News & World Report's 2020-21 Best Hospitals list and provide exceptional care in an academic setting while training future leaders in neurology and neurosurgery..

 For nine years in a row, Loyola’s Stroke Center has been recognized by the American Stroke Association with its Get with the Guidelines® – Stroke Gold Plus Quality Achievement Award for our commitment and success in implementing a higher standard of stroke care.
 Loyola is also the only academic medical center in the Chicago area accredited as a stroke specialty program by CARF (Commission on Accreditation of Rehabilitation Facilities) International.
 Loyola University Medical Center is certified by The Joint Commission as a comprehensive stroke center.

 Our neuro intensive care unit is equipped with continuous EEG and video monitoring for adults and children and is staffed by certified technologists and trained neurology nurses, who have earned Magnet status.

 Neuro-interventional treatment of neurological and vascular diseases uses a microcatheter, or tiny tube, that is inserted through a tiny incision in the groin and guided through blood vessels to the brain.